Psychiatric Service Dog for Bipolar Disorder — ADA Task Training Guide

 - The disability does not substantially limit any major life activity

-Does bipolar disorder qualify for a PSD in Michigan?
+Does bipolar disorder qualify for a Psychiatric Service Dog under the ADA?

 Yes.
-Bipolar I and bipolar II are recognized qualifying disabilities under the ADA when the condition substantially limits major life activities as certified by a Michigan-licensed mental health professional.
+Bipolar I and bipolar II are recognized qualifying disabilities under the ADA when the condition substantially limits major life activities as certified by a licensed mental health professional.

 What tasks can a PSD for bipolar disorder perform?